October 25, 2022

 We hate to break it to you, but they probably aren’t raisins and you’re probably dealing with a serious rat infestation.

-Fresh droppings will look dark and moist, just like a juicy raisin.
+Fresh rat droppings look dark and moist, just like a juicy raisin.
 However, they will shrivel as they age and turn gray.
 Keep a sharp eye out for rat droppings.
 Accidental ingestion can make you seriously ill and some rats carry diseases that are deadly to humans.

 3. Chew Holes or Gnaw Marks

 If you find holes, examine them closely for gnaw marks.
-This sign is good not only for alerting you to your rat problem but also for telling a professional what kind of rodent is infesting your home.
+This sign is good not only for alerting you to your rat problem but also for telling a rat control professional what kind of rodent is infesting your home.
 This will help them know what methods are best to send your unwelcome guests packing.

 4. Rat Nests